ERIC MAGNUS, Artistic Director

-PAM CRAVEN, Volunteer Coordinator
+KATHLEEN MARX, Volunteer Coordinator

 Shelley is an English Language Arts teacher for Blue Valley North High School.
 She has a degree in English and Secondary Education from Virginia Wesleyan College.
 In addition to being a teacher, she is a mom, a wife, an avid reader, an arts enthusiast, a GSA sponsor, and a deacon for her church.
 She was introduced to The Barn by former students and friends.
 Her daughter loves participating in the Barn Kids summer camp.